-When writers make their papers available to the public, they generally donate them to a large university.
 ICC is one of the only community colleges in the nation to have a nationally recognized archive on par with the William Inge Collection.
 The Collection began in 1965 with the gathering of press-clippings, memorabilia, and books about Independence's native son and Independence Community College alumnus, William Inge.
 In 1969, Inge gave ICC the original manuscripts of his plays Picnic, Come Back Little Sheba, Natural Affection, and Splendor in the Grass.
-Those are now a part of the collection in the ICC Library.

 At the heart of the Collection are some four hundred original manuscripts written by Inge, including full-length plays, screenplays, one-act plays, novels, and unpublished short stories.
-The archive also includes rare interviews with the playwright, with members of the Inge family, and with professional collaborators including directors Joshua Logan and Elia Kazan.
+The archive also includes rare interviews with the playwright, with members of the Inge family, and with professional.
 In addition, there are over one hundred critical and biographical sources and over fifty theater programs.
+The archive continues to receive donations from professionals and researchers.

-A unique feature of Inge's plays is that several have become successful motion pictures.
 The Dickinson Foundation provided the Collection with copies of 16-mm movies of Bus Stop (which featured Marilyn Monroe), The Dark at the Top of the Stairs and The Stripper (which is based on the play A Loss of Roses), and Splendor in the Grass (which featured Warren Beaty and Natalie Wood).
-Home Box Office, Inc. gave the Collection videocassettes of its theater production of Bus Stop.

 At this time, the Collection also contains hundreds of pieces of correspondence, letters written by Inge, and items written to Inge or related in some way to Inge's works.
 The remainder of the correspondence concerns the establishment of the William Inge Collection and the naming of The William Inge Theater at Independence Community College.
-The Collection also houses 1,629 books from William Inge's personal library and includes assets ranging from motion picture lobby cards and theatre programs to original drawings and watercolors by Inge.
+The Collection also houses over 1500 books from William Inge's personal library and includes assets ranging from motion picture lobby cards and theatre programs to original drawings and watercolors by Inge.